klauseduard/under-over-models/chapters/03-organizational-models.md

 ![Complexity Spectrum](../images/complexity-spectrum.svg)

-## 3.3 Evidence for Underfitting and Overfitting in Organizational Models
+## 3.3 Understanding and Addressing Underfitting and Overfitting in Organizational Models

 ### 3.3.1 Underfitting in Organizational Models